 If you’ve stumbled across this post then I’m gonna guess you’ve Googled something alone the lines of ‘How to travel the world on a budget’ at least once in your lifetime.
 Ahh the formula that everyone wants to crack.
 We’ve probably all had travel experiences where half our bank account has left within a few days.
-Sure, eating at fancy restaurants, attending every event you lay your eyes on and shopping until you drop sounds good but is incredibly hard to maintain when travelling frequently.
-As a solo-traveller, I’ve put together the lowdown on how I am able to travel the world, income aside.
-By the end of this piece, you’ll pick-up budgeting tips which you can incorporate into your adventures, tried and tested by yours truly.
-Sound good?
-Keep reading…
+Sure, eating at fancy restaurants, attending every event you lay your eyes on and shopping until you drop sounds good but is unrealistic to maintain.
+By the end of this piece, you’ll pick up budgeting tips to incorporate into your adventures, tested by yours truly.

 If you want to wing a trip, be my guest.
 However, at least research transportation routes.
-Yes I know it’s probably the least exciting part about travel but I’ll let you in on something.
 You know those designated tourist buses which take you from the city to the airport?
-So many of them are more inflated versions of local buses or trains going the same way.
+So many of them are more inflated versions of local buses/trains going the same way.
 One example is the tourist bus in Barcelona.
-7 euros for a ticket to the airport when you can get a local bus to the same place for less than 2 euros?
-These things add up if you’re using specialist bus services to events or different cities, especially when you could use a multi-use travel pass for all of those journeys.
+6 euros for a ticket to the airport when you can get a local bus to the same place for less than 2 euros?
+These things add up over time.

 If it seems pointless to book a room for only a few hours sleep, head straight to the airport.
-If I arrive in the evening, it almost seems pointless to pay for a night’s accommodation when I won’t fully explore until morning.
-That’s why I’ll just wait at the airport until daylight.
-Every airport will have a section to crash for the night, even if it might not be the most comfortable place.
-Yes airports are almost always 24-hours but just make sure you sit in an area which doesn’t close before midnight, as once you’re settled the last thing you’ll want to do is get up at 11:55 pm to find another spot.
+Every airport will have a section to crash for the night, even if it might not be the most comfortable.
 For when you do get to your hotel, check out this post: Room Hacks Every Backpacker, Nomad & Solo-Traveller Needs To Know.
 Now.

-Speaking of activities, it made sense to add this point here.
-If you’re anything like myself, you’ll want to do as much as you can on the first day of your trip.
-This is where the most money leaves my card as I’m in such a bubble and say yes to everything.
+If you’re anything like me, you’ll want to do as much as you can on the first day of your trip.
+This is where most money leaves my card, as I’m in such a bubble and say yes to everything.
 Recently though, I’ve realised that when I space out my plans I end up saving more coins.
 Allow me to explain.
 You see, if I leave something until day 3 of my trip by the time that morning arrives, I’ve usually found a more affordable alternative.
-This also ties into the above paragraph, where I mentioned about how some days offer cheaper entry.
+This also ties into the above paragraph, where I mentioned how some days offer cheaper entry.

 This was a little technique I learnt whilst on the road.
-Essentially, all you need to do is make sure you fully use up your coins before you head into the pocket with your card or notes.
-It encourages you to think about whether you really need to buy an item.
-Obviously treat yourself, I’m a huge fan of doing so, but do you really need an impulse buy which will break into a new 20 dollar bill?
+Essentially, all you need to do is make sure you fully use up your coins before you head into the pocket with your card/notes.
+Treat yourself by all means, but do you really need an impulse buy which breaks into a 20 dollar bill?
+Thought not.